Emmotes/ic_spoilers/docs/patron_perks.md

 > Unknown.

 **Holy Redemption** - Tier 8 Global - 50 levels
-> Increases the effect of healing by 5% on Good champions.
+> Increases the effect of healing by 5% on Good Champions.

 **Endless Descent** - Tier 9 Local - 50 levels
 > Increases the damage of all Champions by 50%.